Generic name: zolpidem (oral route) [ zole-PI-dem ]

 This medicine should come with a Medication Guide.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-Take zolpidem just before going to bed, when you are ready to go to sleep.
+Take zolpidem just before going to bed, when you are ready to go to sleep or when you are having trouble falling asleep.
 This medicine works very quickly to put you to sleep.

 Swallow the extended-release tablet whole.
 Do not divide, crush, or chew it.